Short Term Residence Permit

-Temporary residence permits are generally issued, for a maximum period of one year, however, foreigners over 60s years of age may be issued with a Residence Permit of 2 years duration.
-The duration of the temporary residence permit is decided based on the person’s request, reason and other issues related to residence permit.
+Temporary residence permits are normally issued, for a maximum period of one year, however, foreigners over 60s years of age may be issued with a 2 years Residence Permit of 2 years.
+The duration is decided based on the person’s request and application details.

 Foreigners who are eligible to apply for a Temporary residence permit: